COUNTRY United States

 GROUP Independent Percussionist and Educator

-An accomplished performer in a variety of Afro/Caribbean, Brazilian, and popular music, Hines maintains an active performance schedule in Tucson playing timbales with the salsa ensemble Descarga and steel pan with his Caribbean jazz combo Pan Dulce.
-An in demand clinician of concert, marching, and world percussion, Hines has presented for the International Percussion Festival in San Juan, Puerto Rico, PAS Days of Percussion (Texas, Arizona, & Louisiana), TMEA Clinic/Convention, UT Austin Longhorn Music Camp, UT Brownsville Percussion Studio, South East Texas Marching Percussion Camp, and many summer percussion programs.
-His performance and recording credits include work with Descarga, Pan Dulce, Tito y su Nuevo Son, Rahe, The Valley Symphony Orchestra, Champaign-Urbana Symphony, SPIpan, The Bongodogs,and I-pan.
+An in demand clinician of concert, marching, and world percussion, Hines has presented at the International Percussion Festival in San Juan, Puerto Rico, PAS Days of Percussion (Texas, Arizona, & Louisiana), TMEA Clinic/Convention, Utah Valley University, McNeese State University, UT Austin Longhorn Music Camp, UT Brownsville, South East Texas Marching Percussion Camp, and many summer percussion programs.
+His performance and recording credits include work with The Socials, LoBros, Tucson Latin All-Stars, Gabriel Ayala Quintet, Los Esquineros Sospechosos, The John Einweck Latin Jazz Quartet, Descarga, Pan Dulce, Tito y su Nuevo Son, Combo Unico, Sol Down, Rahe, The Southern Arizona Symphony Orchestra, The Valley Symphony Orchestra, Champaign-Urbana Symphony, SPIpan, The Bongodogs, and I-pan.
 Eric has performed internationally throughout Puerto Rico, China, England, Scotland, Belgium, France, Canada, and Mexico.